 When a 40 amp fuse gets blown, the metal alloy strip or thin wire inside will look like it is broken.
 The 40 amp fuse has copper contacts on both sides and a metal alloy strip or thin wire running from one copper contact to the other.
 When the 40 amp fuse gets blown from a high current, the fuse wire in the middle of the cartridge melts and prevents further electricity flow.

 A 40 amp fuse is designed to withstand 40 amps of electricity.
 If for some reason a higher current is being drawn from the main component, the 40 amp fuse will get blown and prevent the main component from being damaged.
-A properly working 40 amp fuse has a metal alloy strip that acts like a bridge between two copper contact.
+A properly working 40 amp fuse has a metal alloy strip that acts like a bridge between two copper contacts.

 When current comes from the car battery, it enters one copper contact and then flows through the metal alloy strip, into the other copper contact, and to the main component.
-However, when a higher than normal current is being drawn from the car battery, the high current will enter one copper contact, but the metal alloy strip will get melted.
-No current will flow into the other copper contact and into the main component.
-By doing this, the 40 amp fuse prevents further damage to the main component.

 How To Replace a Blown 40 Amp Fuse